tripal/tripal_doc/docs/dev_guide/module_dev/buddies/property.rst

 getProperty()
 ^^^^^^^^^^^^^^^

-Retrieves one or more records from the linker table.
+Retrieves zero or more records from the linker table, and returns an array of ChadoBuddyRecord records.

 Usage: ``$chado_buddy_records = $property_instance->getProperty($base_table, $record_id, $conditions, $options);``